jaredtjahjadi/TrainYourHuman/README.md

 ## Known Issues

-- After clicking the last dialogue box at the end of the game, the game crashes saying "An exception has occurred."
+- ~~After clicking the last dialogue box at the end of the game, the game crashes saying "An exception has occurred."~~
-- In the last in-game day, when the player prompts the human to wake up, the eating animation plays after clicking out of the first few dialogue boxes.
+- ~~In the last in-game day, when the player prompts the human to wake up, the eating animation plays after clicking out of the first few dialogue boxes.~~
-- The work minigame does not work properly.
+- ~~The work minigame does not work properly.~~
-  - The intended behavior is to select ten random names from a pool of names, display them on the screen, and re-randomize the ten random names for each in-game day.
+  - ~~The intended behavior is to select ten random names from a pool of names, display them on the screen, and re-randomize the ten random names for each in-game day.~~
-  - The current behavior is that on Day 1, the first ten names in the pool are selected and displayed on the screen (i.e., the list is not randomized).
+  - ~~The current behavior is that on Day 1, the first ten names in the pool are selected and displayed on the screen (i.e., the list is not randomized).
 From Day 2 onwards, the same ten names are shown in the order that the player ended on in Day 1.
 In other words, the ten names are already sorted.
-The current method of overcoming this issue is to resort any of the two names; the player will have completed the minigame and can further progress in the game.
+The current method of overcoming this issue is to resort any of the two names; the player will have completed the minigame and can further progress in the game.~~

+Crossed out items on the below list indicate that the bug in question has been fixed.

 ## Features to Be Implemented in the Future

 Due to time constraints, several features were unable to be implemented in the game before the Ren'Py Competition submission deadline.
 Along with fixing the above issues, future versions of the game will hopefully implement the following features:

 - Showering at night (no more stinky human!)
-- Changing title screen after game completion
+- ~~Changing title screen after game completion~~
 - Further distortion in names being sorted when work minigame is played as the game progresses
-- Implement title screen music
+- Title screen music
-- Change "Start" option in Title Screen to say "New Life"
+- ~~Change "Start" option in Title Screen to say "New Life"~~
-- Disable saving feature altogether (not visible in-game but auto-saves and quick saves are still generated in the files)
+- ~~Disable saving feature altogether (not visible in-game but auto-saves and quick saves are still generated in the files)~~
 - More work minigames
 - More interactivity in Eat, Hygiene, and Consume options

+Crossed out features on the above list indicate that the feature in question has been implemented.

 ## Credits